p123hx/ImageEnhancementfor-Visual-Inertial-SLAM-in-Dark/README.md

 # Image Enhancement for Visual-Inertial SLAM in Dark Scenarios

-Image Enhancement for Visual Inertial SLAM in Dark Scenarios

 Mobile Robotics Winter 2023 Team 2

 This repository contains the code for our final project for Mobile Robotics.
 Our project was based on a previous team's final project (Winter 2022 Team 22) and compares different image enhancement techniques used alongside a visual SLAM algorithm called ORBSLAM3 in order to reduce tracking error/absolute translational error.